Fish Oil Benefits: Why Take Fish Oil Daily for Your Health

 Now, let’s take a closer look at how fish oil may benefit athletes.
 It might help lessen muscle soreness and improve stamina and endurance.

-Muscle Soreness and Recovery Times
+Fish Oil for Muscle Soreness and Recovery

 Intense exercise often causes muscle pain and swelling.
 This can disrupt an athlete’s training plan and overall performance.
 Delayed onset muscle soreness (DOMS) is a common issue for athletes.
 It comes with muscle pain, stiffness, and sensitivity.
 These feelings usually get worse 24 to 72 hours after hard workouts.